Five timeless principles for investing success

 1 - Think diversification

-It’s rare for any investment to repeat as a top‑performer from one year to the next.
-Diversifying across various economies, businesses, countries and popular investment classes can help spread risk, remain more consistent and reduce the potential for underperforming assets to impact your portfolio.
+It’s rare for any investment to repeat as a top performer from one year to the next.
+Diversifying across various economies, businesses, countries, and popular investment classes can help spread risk, remain more consistent, and reduce the potential for underperforming assets to impact your portfolio.

-Calendar year returns by class assets (%)
+Calendar year total returns by class assets (%)

-This chart shows calendar year returns by class assets between 2010 and 2020, and ranked worst to best.
+This chart shows calendar year returns by class assets between 2013 and 2023, and ranked worst to best.

-2 - Be rational, not emotional
+2 Be rational, not emotional

-Stay disciplined and committed to your long term investment plan to avoid riding the emotional rollercoaster.
+Stay disciplined and committed to your long-term investment plan to avoid riding the emotional roller coaster.

-An investor’s emotional rollercoaster
+An investor’s emotional roller coaster

 This infographic displays the emotional pattern that investors feel before, during, and after the point of maximum financial risk and point of maximum financial opportunity.